seanmull/AlgoDataStruct/README.md

-# Data_Structures_Algorithms
+<h1> Data_Structures_Algorithms </h1>

 Repo consist of work from multiple learning platforms such as LeetCode, Upenn Software Development course, and freeCode camp.
-Currently working leetCode algorythms for interview preperation.
+Currently working leetCode algorithms for interview preperation.
 Section is divided as follows:

-In work - List of problems currently in work.
+* In work - List of problems currently in work.

-Planned firing order - Current proirity items.
+* Planned firing order - Current proirity items.

-Backlog - All tasks left to do for covering all relevent topics.
+* Backlog - All tasks left to do for covering all relevent topics.

-In work
+<h2> In work </h2>

 1. StackMin
 1. StackOfPlates
 1. SortStack